-- PMT PID, PCR PID, Video PID, Audio PID, SCTE 35 PID, and SMPTE 2038 PID: These parameters control the Packet Identifier (PID) values for the PMT, PCR, Video, and Audio, and the various ancillary data formats.
+- PMT PID, PCR PID, Video PID, Audio PID, SCTE 35 PID, SMPTE 2038 PID, and OP-47 PID: These parameters control the Packet Identifier (PID) values for the PMT, PCR, Video, and Audio, and the various ancillary data formats.
 The values can be entered in hexadecimal (prefixed by 0x) or in decimal.
 Valid values are from 0x20 (32) to 0x1FFE (8190).
 PMT PID, Video PID and Audio PID must be distinct values.
 PCR PID can either be the same as the video PID or distinct from the other values as well.
-The user interface will not accept an invalid entry at any time - it will immediately revert to the previous value.
+The user interface will not accept an invalid entry at any time it will immediately revert to the previous value.
 The number of audio PIDs displayed corresponds to the number of audio channels configured in the Basic Tab-Audio Parameters.
 The SCTE 35 PID entry is shown only if SCTE 104 Ad Insertion Triggers are enabled.
-The SMPTE-2038 PID entry is shown only if the feature is enabled. - Program Number: Enter the desired program number for this encoder channel.
+The SMPTE-2038 PID entry is shown only if the feature is enabled.
+The OP-47 PID entry is only shown if OP-47 captions are enabled. - Program Number: Enter the desired program number for this encoder channel.
 Valid program numbers go from 1 to 65535 and are always entered in decimal. - Transport Stream ID: Enter the desired Transport Stream ID for this encoder channel.
 Values in this field can be entered both in hexadecimal (prefixed by 0x) or in decimal. - Generate SDT: This box is always shown but is not selectable for the HTTP Live Streaming and RTMP protocols.
 If this box is checked, an SDT will be generated for this encoder channel.
-Additional SDT parameters become available once this box is checked, as depicted below.
+Additional SDT parameters become available once this box is checked, as depicted below. - Service Name: Enter the desired SDT service name for this encoder channel.
+The default name is Slot X Encoder Y, where X is the openGear® slot number where the 9992-ENC is installed, and Y is 1 through 4 (for Encoder 1 through Encoder 4).

-- Service Name: Enter the desired SDT service name for this encoder channel.
-The default name is Slot X Encoder Y, where X is the openGear® slot number where the 9992-ENC is installed, and Y is 1 through 4 (for Encoder 1 through Encoder 4). - Provider Name: Enter the desired SDT service provider name.
+• Provider Name: Enter the desired SDT service provider name.
 The default is Cobalt Digital Inc.